Allynixtor/comp1511-23T3-revision-session/README.md

 $ ./setup.sh
 ```

-This will attempt to install the Autotest library in /usr/local/bin/autotest.
+This will attempt to install the [Autotest source code](https://github.com/COMP1511UNSW/autotest) in /usr/local/bin/autotest.

-It will also create a symlink at /usr/local/bin/autotest.sh to the autotest.sh script so you can run it from anywhere.
-Make sure you have `/usr/local/bin` in your `PATH`.
+It will also create a symlink at `/usr/local/bin/autotest.sh` to the `autotest.sh` in this repo script so you can run it from anywhere. **Make sure you have `/usr/local/bin` in your `PATH`.**

 ## Problem Writing

-To write a problem, go into the `./problems` directory and copy-paste an existing problem folder.
+To write a problem, go into the `./problems` directory, copy-paste the `problem_template` folder and rename it.

-TODO: Write documentation for testing problems with autotest.
+- Rename your solution_file.c in problem_template/solution to a suitable name.
+Implement your solution in this file.
+It will be used by `autotest --generate_expected_output` to generate expected outputs to your test inputs.It won't be available to students.

 To run autotest on your problem, go into the directory containing your solution file and run: